Gautierpicon/RaccoonAI/README.md

 - **Next.js 15** - React framework
 - **React 19** - UI library
 - **Tailwind CSS** - Utility-first CSS framework
-- **Server-Sent Events** - For response streaming

 ## Troubleshooting
 ### Ollama Not Detected
 Make sure Ollama is running on `http://localhost:11434`.
 You can verify by visiting this URL in your browser.

 ### Models Not Available
-If no models appear in the selector, download one via [Ollama](https://ollama.com/search):
+If no models appear in the selector, download one via RaccoonAI or [Ollama](https://ollama.com/search):

 Example:
 ```bash